Nunavut Provincial Immigration Program – Canada

 Does Nunavut Have Its Own Provincial Nominee Program?

-No, Nunavut does not have a distinct Provincial Nominee Program (PNP) like other Canadian provinces and territories.
+No, Nunavut does not have a distinct Provincial Nominee Program (PNP) like other Canadian provinces and territories, such as the Nova Scotia Provincial Nominee Program.
 However, this does not mean there are no immigration opportunities for Nunavut.
-Immigration options for Nunavut include:

 • Foreign nationals can immigrate to Nunavut through Canada’s federal immigration programs, such as Express Entry.